 Vocabulary.
 All learning is partially done via words.
 If students do not understand the vocabulary they have problems accessing the material.
 In addition, ELs have to learn a new language on top of the content.
 Teachers should preview material and pull out vocabulary to focus on with all students.
 Choose words that are conceptual and topical, ones that appear frequently, or are essential for continued learning.
 (If you are looking for more vocabulary information check out my post here).

 Differentiate.
 Along with previewing material for vocabulary instruction, identify ways to differentiate material based on student needs, interests, and multiple learning styles.
 Consider difficult passages or concepts that may need to be anchored to an ELs previous background or experiences.
-Present material in multiple modes, audio with immersive sound, visual, multimedia, and provide access and choice to ELs based on needs and preference.
+Present material in multiple modes, audio, visual, multimedia, and provide access and choice to ELs based on needs and preference.
 Eliminate confusion by ELs by connecting the topics studied to content that is relevant and engaging.

 Support.
 Remember that every lesson is not only focused on content but also an opportunity to be a language lesson for ELs.
 Provide multiple opportunities to practice words and sentence structures or grammar usage.
 Encourage support from peers and other partnerships that can be fostered to help ensure success.
 Use the home language for difficult concepts or abstract topics but avoid constant translation by adults or other children who speak the EL’s home language.